vy-truong/Capstone2024/README.md

+AI Discliaimer: Some of the code in this repo was generated with the help of ChatGPT.

 ## OR Tools, specifically as it relates to the nursing problem, and core of the app can be found here:
 https://developers.google.com/optimization/scheduling/employee_scheduling